-The most universal dish of Asturias is fabada.
-An abundant and popular dish, source of energy above all, which has given the Principality great fame, its people part of its "big" mood and all the stomachs that host an unforgettable "fartura".
-At this point this information is a truism.
+The most universal dish in Asturias is the fabada.
+An abundant and popular dish, a source of energy above all, that has given the Principality great fame, its people part of its "grandon" mood and all the stomachs that host it an unforgettable "fartura".
+At this point this information is perogrullo.
 The problem is that behind this gastronomic truth hides a huge variety of Asturian beans and an endless number of parallel plates, with thousand ingredients, and in principle lighter, that we will also try to elucidate here.

-The typically Asturian fabada has a traditional strict guidelines, and is spoken of as unique and singular, sometimes without considering the other "fabistic" regional wealth, the typology of native beans that accompany as "misses" secondary to the queen of the regional recipes
+The typically Asturian fabada has demanding traditional guidelines, and it is spoken of as unique and singular, sometimes without considering the other regional "fabistic" wealth, the typology of native beans that accompany as "misses" secondary to the queen of the regional recipes

 Let's see.
 Some of the most popular varieties of Asturian beans are: roxa, or colorá (to stew); Verdina (very fashionable, small and green to eat with eels or rabbit, seafood in general or game dishes); Fabones, or beans of May; that of the kidney (to serve with vegetables); the pint, the güeyín, the amarillina, the granjilla, etc, etc.

-Having said that, let's focus on that masterful and specific fabada that gives prestige to the Asturian bean in general and its multiple recipes.
-The fabada is the dish par excellence, so excellent that sometimes it is not even accompanied by a second dish, but rather a digestive dessert.
-As has been said, it is made with "fabes de la granja" or "fabes de la manteca", a kind of large, soft and very thin skinned bean, so typical of Asturias that, apparently, it does not thrive in other national gardens.
+That said let's focus on that masterful and specific fabada that prestige of Asturian beans in general and its multiple recipes.
+The fabada is the quintessential dish, so excellent that sometimes it is not even accompanied by a main course, but a digestive dessert.
+As said, it is made with "farm fabes" or "butter fabes," a kind of large, soft and very thin skinned bean, so typical of Asturias that, apparently, it does not thrive in other national gardens.
 Some people call it a "pillow", it is buttery on the palate when it is well cooked and the previous soaking considerably increases its volume.